GabrielEstevezReyes/CV/README.md

 Here you will find 3 main folders, a wider description of each one can be found bellow.

 Hoover:
-  This is a folder containing C# scripts, they were used for a shool project, as I was the only programmer, I did the scripts and my classmates did the assets, all that the scripts do is create a Hoover Ship that can adapt its rotation to the geometry below it.
+  This is a folder containing C# scripts, they were used for a school project, as I was the only programmer, I did the scripts and my classmates did the assets, all that the scripts do is create a Hoover Ship that can adapt its rotation to the geometry below it.
   (Something like geometry wars, it uses raycast and planes to make the movement swift and enjoyable)